 Wear it and enjoy it!

-NOTE: As you can tell from the photos below, even though we used 90% of the same flowers for both my t-shirts and my daughter’s top, the final result is quite different.
+As you can tell from the photos below, even though we used 90% of the same flowers for both my t-shirts and my daughter’s tops, the final result is quite different.
 That’s the magic of natural dyeing.
-The quantities of the flowers used, the type of fabric, amount of vinegar/type of vinegar, how tight you made your bundle and how long you steamed the bundle for, are ALL factors that can have an impact on your final result.
+The quantities of the flowers used, the type of fabric, the amount of vinegar/type of vinegar, how tight you made your bundle, and how long you steamed the bundle for, are ALL factors that can have an impact on your final result.

-I hope you have enjoyed this tutorial, I have another tutorial on solar dye here.
+I hope you have enjoyed this tutorial, I have another tutorial on solar dye in my Instagram post here.

-Also, you can find out more about natural dyeing and macrame on my book here.
+Also, you can find out more about natural dyeing and macrame in my book “Macrame for the modern home” here.

 Bundle Dyeing with Flowers